haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 About MyCollab
 ==============
-MyCollab is a Collaboration Platform of Project Management System, Customer Management and Document Management.
+MyCollab is an open source Collaboration Platform of Project Management, CRM and Document.

-MyCollab is licensed under the Affero GPL 3 license.
+MyCollab is licensed under the Affero GPL 3 terms.

 You can checkout our latest development source codes at [https://github.com/esofthead/mycollab](https://github.com/esofthead/mycollab)